adityapande1/rnn-perceptron/README.md

 2. `mainSigmoid.ipynb` file contains all the step by step training and testing of the Sigmoid RNN model.
 3. `test.ipynb` file contains the inference procedure for testing the model.

+#### ./presentation.pptx
+Containes the presentation of the assignment used during the evaluation.

 #### ./data
 Containes the __cross validation__ , __hyperparameters__ and conditional data __json__ used in different parts of the model training and inference.
 #### ./media